CaffeineMC/lithium-fabric/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Expected Behavior
 Replace this text with what you expected to happen.
+Please confirm that the expected behavior can be observed when lithium is not installed.
-_Example: The Piston should extend._
+_Example: The Piston should extend.
+I tested that the piston extends when lithium is not installed._

 ### Actual Behavior
 Replace this text with what actually happened.